-Pediatric allergic proctocolitis (PAP) is a part of non-IgE mediated food allergic disorders, where cell-mediated immunity plays the key role.
-It’s one of the causes of hematochezia in infancy around the age of 1 day to 3 months.
-It’s considered a frequent and a significant cause of colitis in infants, which usually resolves by the age of 1 year.
+Pediatric allergic proctocolitis (PAP) is a non-IgE mediated food allergic disorder, where cell-mediated immunity plays the key role.
+It is one cause of hematochezia in infancy, which occurs between the ages of 1 day to 3 months.
+It is considered a frequent and significant cause of colitis in infants and usually resolves by the age of 1 year.

 Non-IgE cell-mediated food allergy disorder types

-Non-IgE, cell-mediated food allergic disorders comprise of different disorders, namely:
+Non-IgE, cell-mediated food allergic disorders are comprised of different disorders, namely:

 - Food protein-induced enterocolitis syndrome (FPIES)